neblic/platform/cmd/kafka-sampler/README.md

 <!--learn-start-->
 <!-- ### Kafka -->
-Neblic provides a standalone service called `kafk-sampler` capable of automatically monitoring your `Apache Kafka` topics and creating `Samplers` that will allow you to inspect all data that flows through them.
+Neblic provides a standalone service called `kafka-sampler` capable of automatically monitoring your `Apache Kafka` topics and creating `Samplers` that will allow you to inspect all data that flows through them.

 #### Supported encodings